 The Bear looks every inch the part of a historic Oxford pub – low ceilings, tiny rooms, beamed ceilings, worn wooden floors.
 It’s as much a part of the city’s history as nearby Christ Church and should be high up on your list of things to do in Oxford.

-These days, The Bear is a Fuller’s pub serving up a good range of real ales including Fuller’s famous London Pride and HSB (Horndean Special Bitter)a rich and fruity ale that’s perfect for cold winters days.
+These days, The Bear is a Fuller’s pub serving up a good range of real ales, including Fuller’s famous London Pride and HSB (Horndean Special Bitter)a rich and fruity ale that’s perfect for cold winter days.

 When it comes to famous pubs in Oxford, you’ll struggle to find one that tops this one.

 Read More: The Best Things to do in Oxford

 There’s almost no way that you would stumble across The Turf Tavern by accident.
 Hidden away and only accessed by two small alleys, The Turf is a pub that’s worth a little effort.

 Another of Oxford’s historic pubs, it’s difficult to date when the Turf first came into existence but it was doing roaring trade by the 16th century – it’s even said that the Roundheads used to meet in the pub to discuss the future of the King during the English Civil War.